-Hospital aged Healthcare sations

-Summarised cash flows 31 December 20xx R'000 31 December 20yy R'000 31 December 20xx R'000 31 December 20yy R'000

-Cash flows from operating activities

-Cash flows from investing activities

-Cash flows from financing activities

-Net increase/(decrease)in cash and cash equivalents
+Hos pital Accredited Managed Healthcare Organisations Summarised cash flows 31 December31 December20xx20yyR'000R'000 31 December 20xx R'000 31 December 20yy R'000 Cash flows from operating activities Cash flows from investing activities Cash flows from financing activities Net increase/(decrease)in cash and cash equivalents

-^{}Although the summarised cash flows are not specifically required per the standard, IFRS 12 states that the summarised financial information included in the AFS should include summarised financial information about the assets, liabilities, profit or loss and cash flows of the subsidiary that enables users to understand the interest that non-controlling interests have in the group's activities and cash flows.
-That information might include but is not limited to, for example, current assets, non-current assets, current liabilities, revenue, profit or loss and total comprehensive income.
+\Although the summarised cash flows are not specifically required per the standard, IFRS 12 states that the summarised financial information included in the AFS should include summarised financial information about the assets, liabilities, profit or loss and cash flows of the subsidiary that enables users to understand the interest that non-controlling interests have in the group's activities and cash flows.
+That information might include but is not limited to, for example, current assets, non-current assets, current liabilities, non-current liabilities, revenue, profit or loss and total comprehensive income.